daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md.md

 ## 4. Attaching to the Window

 We will cover attaching the window opener to your window and sill.
+The instruction only work if "DANGER: 1 CLOSE" is selected.

+OPTIONAL: "DANGER: 1 CLOSE" refers to the direction of travel when closing the window.
+The window opener may be attached to a window that travels in either direction.
+If you look at the bottom of the unit, you will see a large "1" printed into the plastic.
+This is position 1.
+The opposite side, next to the motor is Position 2.
+If Position 1 is selected, that is the direction the carriage will travel in order to CLOSE your window.
+If Position 2 is selected, the window will close towards the motor.

+You should try to use 1 CLOSE, but 2 CLOSE may also be used if required. **The following instructions only work for 1 CLOSE.**

 Pay very close attention to the instructions, otherwise damage may occur if installed poorly.